BraveVlad/react-tdd-practice/README.md

 # REACT VITEST TDD PRACTICE TODOS:

+### for each desired change, make the change easy (warning: this may be hard), then make the easy change

 ## Setup react project // 1 SP

 [x] Create a react - vite - typescript with vitest environment.